mrchantey/p5.createLoop/README.md

 # p5.createLoop

-Create GIF loopsp5.createLoop provides a simple and structured p5 library for creating animation loops in the browser.
+Provides a simple and structured p5 library for creating animation loops in the browser.
 It is a lightweight wrapper of [createLoop](https://www.npmjs.com/package/createloop).

 **Ye be warned** This is a baby library and has a lot of growing up to do.
 Breaking changes ahoy.